-Students are expected to supplement their portfolio with artifacts and activities demonstrating their knowledge and skill from across the program.
-There are several "Electives" requires in the portfolio.
+Students are expected to supplement their required portfolio artifacts with elective activities demonstrating their knowledge and skill from across the program.
+In most domains, students are expected to include a supplement "Elective" artifact.
 Students can select "Electives" from their available artifacts from various program experiences, artifacts generated during internship or artifacts generated as part of their internship plan.
 All elective artifacts must include a reflection addressing how they meet the expectations evident in the domain, their current level of knowledge/skill and further professional learning as evidenced from their artifact.
 See the Internship Coordinator for resources to support selection of quality electives.